Migration commands

 # or to migrate to timestamp

-Serial prefixes have 4 digits by default, you can use a custom digits amount by specifying a second argument:
+pnpm db change-ids timestampSerial prefixes have 4 digits by default, you can use a custom digits amount by specifying a second argument:

-After running the command, change migrationId to the desired prefix kind in the migrations' config.
+pnpm db change-ids 5After running the command, change migrationId to the desired prefix kind in the migrations' config.

 When rake-db loads migrations directly from files (migrationsPath config is set):

-• The command will create a special file in migrations: .rename-to-serial.json, it will be used to rename migrations in database after deploying to a remote server.
+.rename-to-serial.json, it will be used to rename migrations in database after deploying to a remote server. - Migration files and database entries are renamed automatically.

 Alternatively, when rake-db accepts an array of migrations (migrations config is set):

-• The command will generate a setting renameMigrations that you should copy-paste into rake-db config.
+- The command will generate a setting

-• It will output a series of mv commands to rename files (if migrations are stored in files), then you should navigate to the migrations directory and apply these commands.
+mvcommands to rename files (if migrations are stored in files), then you should navigate to the migrations directory and apply these commands. - If migrations aren't stored in files, you'll have to rename migration object keys manually.

 After deploying to a remote server which is going to run migrations, it will detect a prefix mismatch and will look for a file in the first case from above, or for a renameMigrations in the second case, and it will rename entries of already applied migrations in the database.